lizmat/IRC-Client-Plugin-Logger/README.md

 DESCRIPTION
 ===========

-IRC::Client::Plugin::Logger exports a class that is to be used as a plugin of the [IRC::Client](IRC::Client) framework.
+The `IRC::Client::Plugin::Logger` distribution exports a `IRC::Client::Plugin::Logger` class that is to be used as a plugin of the [`IRC::Client`](https://raku.land/zef:lizmat/IRC::Client) framework.

 It is a simple IRC logger for `historical` purposes, so **not** for forensic logging.
 As such, it does **not** keep IP number information, user names nor exact timestamps.